owlbarn/tutorial/chapters/linalg.md

 # Linear Algebra

 Linear Algebra is a key mathematics field behind computer science and numerical computating.
 A thorough coverage of this topic is apparently beyond the scope of this book.
-Please refer to [@strang2006linear] for this subject.
 In this chapter we will follow the basic structure of this book, first giving you a overall picture, then focussing on how to use the functions provided in Owl to solve problems and better understand some basic linear algebra concepts.

 The high level APIs of Linear Algebra are provided in the `Linalg` module.